Get a free consultation

 By changing the way you prepare for presentations, you can transform their quality – and delight your audiences every time.
 Our 6-step message-led approach reverses the way many people work.
 With the BBA Approach you start with a blank sheet of paper – and only create your visual aids towards the end of the process.

-How to avoid Death by PowerPoint and create a Message-Led Presentation – 6 tips
+How to stop Death by PowerPoint and create a Message-Led Presentation – 6 tips

 The Message-Led Presentation Step #1.
-Identify your messages
+Clarify your messages

 Too many people give too many talks without a distinctive set of messages.